Put yourself outside IR35 by bringing in expert help

 • Has the right of substitution.

 These are strong factors to indicate that the contractor is outside of IR35, although contractors would be wise to ensure they have had their contracts checked by a specialist before signing them.
-Contractors can also use for free the online IR35 test on ContractorCalculator to give them an initial indication of their status.
+Contractors can also use for free the online IR35 test built by ContractorCalculator to give them an initial indication of their status.

 Contractors who work with experts on their contracts can add this fact to their IR35 defence if they are investigated by HMRC.